 |August 13||October 19|

 The learning outcome of this activity is to enable the learner to successfully manage patients requiring oncologic care based on current therapeutic guidelines and best practice through interprofessional collaborative practice.

 At the conclusion of this program, the participant will be able to:

 The content is delivered asynchronous via the online learning management system, Blackboard.
 The internet provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.
 Program staff are available during business hours by phone or email to assist participants with technical issues or concerns.

 Note: Many businesses, especially government agencies or health institutions, utilize security firewalls.
 Access to web links within program and communication from the instructor, or other students may be blocked.
 We recommend not using your work email address for this course.

 50 contact hours (6 hours specific to Pharmacotherapeutics)

 The program content meets the pharmacology continuing education requirements for the renewal of the advanced practice nurse prescriptive authority license.
-Nurses will receive 50 total continuing education credits of which 6 hours are specific to Pharmacology credit.
+Nurses will receive 50 total contact hours of which 6 hours are specific to Pharmacology.

 Criteria for Successful Completion